-Willis, a Democrat, was the representative for Kentucky's 5th congressional district from 1885 to 1887.
+Willis was the representative for Kentucky’s 5th congressional district and was a Democrat.
+He served from 1885 to 1887.

 From Oct 1877 to Mar 1887, Willis missed 398 of 1,805 roll call votes, which is 22.0%.
 This is better than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 |Dec 1886-Mar 1887||103||10||9.7%||11th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.